Sub-Laplacian eigenvalue bounds on CR manifolds: The proof

 where the positive constant $c$ depends only on the doubling constant $C_1$ of $\mu_0$. \end{DAT} Mention that in~\cite{GNY} this theorem is stated for metric spaces that satisfy the {\em metric doubling hypothesis:} there exists a constant $N$ such that any metric ball of radius $r$ can be covered by at most $N$ balls of radii $r/2$.
 For such a space no hypothesis on the existence of a doubling measure is necessary.
 However, by standard covering theorems~\cite{Matt}, it is straightforward to see that any separable metric space that carries a measure with doubling property~\eqref{double} satisfies the metric doubling hypothesis with the constant $N$ that depends only on the doubling constant $C_1$.

 We are going to apply this theorem to a CR manifold $M$ viewed as a metric space with the Carnot-Caratheodory distance.
-By the hypothesis~$(i)$ in the Mother Theorem, this space carries a doubling measure, and hence, satisfies the metric doubling hypothesis.
-Since small Carnot-Caratheodory balls are precompact, see~\cite{NSW}, we conclude that so are arbitrary balls in $M$, and the decomposition theorem above applies.
-In particular, we see that such a CR manifold is complete in the Carnot-Caratheodory metric.
+In this setting, by the Hopf-Rinow theorem for length spaces~\cite{BBI}, the hypothesis that all metric balls are precompact is equivalent to the completeness of $M$.
+This is clearly satisfied when $M$ is compact, or has the structure of a Carnot group, or is complete in the Webster metric.

 The use of annuli in the decomposition theorem is actually important.
 It allows to estimate the capacities $\CAP(A,2A)$, knowing an estimate for the capacities $\CAP(B,2B)$ of open metric balls $B$, see Lemma~\ref{cap2}.
 For our purposes it is appropriate to use a notion of capacity based on the CR version of the Dirichlet energy, that is the energy $\int\abs{\nabla_b u}^2\mathit{dVol}_\theta$.
 We describe it below in more detail.